-Giro d'Italia: Welsh Government in talks host stage of Grand Tour cycling race
+Giro d'Italia: Welsh Government in talks to host Grand Tour cycling race stage

 Wales could host a Giro d'Italia stage after "positive discussions" between the Welsh Government and owners RCS.

 Representatives from RCS attended the Tour of Britain finale in Cardiff last weekend, as part of early negotiations.

 A Welsh Government spokesperson told BBC Sport Wales: "We are continuing the very positive discussions with RCS about hosting the Giro d'Italia.

 "This visit was an excellent opportunity to showcase Wales, to start building relationships."